supermarsx/whoisdigger/contributing.md

 ## Automatic formatting

-A pre-commit hook, managed by `simple-git-hooks`, runs `npm run format` to automatically format staged files.
-You can also run the formatter manually:
+Formatting is performed via the `npm run format` script.
+Run it manually:

 ```bash
 npm run format
 ```

-To verify formatting in CI or a pre-commit hook, use:
+To verify formatting in CI or locally:

 ```bash
 npm run format:check